Josef Leopold

 Josef Leopold (18 February 1889 – 24 July 1941) was the Nazi Party Gauleiter of Lower Austria from 1927 to 1938, as well as the Party's Landesleiter (state leader) and the head of the Sturmabteilung (SA) for all of Austria from 1935 to 1938.
 He belonged to the faction within Austrian Nazism that supported an independent Austrian Nazi state rather than a union with Germany.
 Adolf Hitler removed him from office just before the Anschluss with Germany.
-At the outbreak of the Second World War, Leopold joined the German Army and was killed during the invasion of the Soviet Union.
+At the outbreak of the Second World War, Leopold joined the German Army and was killed during Operation Barbarossa, the invasion of the Soviet Union.

 Early life and military career

 Leopold was born in Langenlois, in the rural Waldviertel region of Lower Austria, and attended Volksschule there until 1904.
 After one year of study at a specialized fruit and viticulture school, he worked on his father's small farm.
 Leopold then decided on a military career, joining the 49th Infantry Regiment of the Austro-Hungarian Army on 7 October 1910.
 Following the outbreak of the First World War, he served as a platoon leader with the rank of Stabsfeldwebel, and saw action on the eastern front until 1 August 1915, when he was captured by forces of the Imperial Russian Army.
 He was sent to Siberia as a prisoner of war where he remained until February 1918 when he escaped, returning to Austria.

 Leopold became an instructor of new recruits in Vienna and, after the end of the war, he remained in military service with the Volkswehr.
 Following the reorganisation of the military after the establishment of the republic, he was retained in the newly renamed Bundesheer and attended the military school at Enns.
 Commissioned as a Leutnant in March 1919, he was assigned to the 6th Infantry Regiment in July 1920, based in Krems an der Donau.
 He became its training officer in August 1923, where he remained until 1925.
 By 1927, he was promoted to Oberleutnant and assigned as an artillery officer in a mountain howitzer battery.
 Advanced to the rank of Hauptmann in January 1931, he became the commander of the 1st Feldjäger Battalion on 1 July 1931.